Blake started out scribbling in cards over 30 years ago. Though his handwriting is mostly unchanged, the content has improved.

 Pets are special members of the family.
 They entertain, love unconditionally, relieve stress, and keep us from being lonely.
 Even pets aren't immune to illnesses, though.
 When a pet is ill, owners may feel worried and sad.

-Writing a get-well-soon card for a pet is a great way to acknowledge the illness and provide some support.
+Writing a get-well-soon card for a pet is a great way to acknowledge the illness and provide some support for the pet's owners.
 Think about some of the qualities of the pet, and read over these examples, then you can decide what message will be best to send to the owner.